Can You Get Drunk From Vanilla Extract: Here’s 1 Obvious Reason Why

 The label will indicate the percentage of alcohol in the extract, usually ranging from 35% to 40%.
 This knowledge is important for innovative cooks who want to create unique and flavorful dishes.
 By understanding the alcohol content, you can better control the flavors in your recipes and ensure that your creations stand out with a delightful vanilla taste.

 Vanilla extract has an alcohol content as high as 35% ABV.
 This is as strong as hard liquors like vodka or bourbon.
 So, yes, technically, you could get drunk on vanilla extract.
 But, it’s important to remember that the high alcohol level also means a high risk of alcohol poisoning.
-Plus, vanilla extract has a very strong flavor that isn’t pleasant to drink in large amounts.
-So, while it’s possible to get drunk on vanilla extract, it’s neither safe nor practical.
+Plus, vanilla extract has a very strong, concentrated flavor that is not pleasant to drink in large amounts.
+So, while it is possible to get drunk on vanilla extract, it is neither safe nor practical.

-Additionally, the high alcohol content in vanilla extract can cause damage to your liver and other organs over time.
+Additionally, the high alcohol content in vanilla extract can cause stress to your liver and other organs if consumed in large quantities over time.
 It’s important to remember that vanilla extract should be used in moderation and for its intended purpose in cooking and baking.

 If you are concerned about the effects of consuming vanilla extract, it’s always best to consult a healthcare professional.